University of Hertfordshire: de Havilland Campus

 The £120-million de Havilland campus, which was built by Carillion, opened in September 2003 and is situated within 15 minutes walk of College Lane, and is built on a former British Aerospace site.
 This campus also houses its own Learning Resource Centre, a combined library and computer centre.
 Hertfordshire Sports Village which includes a gym, swimming pool, squash courts is also on this site.
-The large Weston Auditiorium is present on the de Havilland campus, adjacent to the Learn Resource Centre.
+The large Weston Auditorium is present on the de Havilland campus, adjacent to the Learn Resource Centre.
 The auditorium has a capacity of 450 and can host talks both by university lectures for students and for guest lecturers for guests and students, music and films events and dance events.
 The campus also contains 11 halls of residence; named after local towns and villages.
 Ashwell and Welwyn are examples of the buildings with the towns being present in Hertfordshire.
 The campus is mostly themed around law and business, having its business school located on the campus as well as its law school.
 A full scale, mocked up court room is present, being available for use for students studying a law degree.
 Along with publicly Northampton University it provides the 2 years accelerated law degree.